How to Save a Dying Plant: 6 Proven Steps to Revive It

 Potted plant on a pebble tray filled with water to increase humidity

-Tropical plants like Prayer Plants are especially sensitive to low humidity.
+Tropical plants like the prayer plant are especially sensitive to low humidity.
 If you have one, it’s worth paying extra attention to this.

 My Story: Saving a Dying Prayer Plant